 Wu Hua Tai (1914-2002) was a renowned student of Grandmaster Lam Yiu Gwai, the master responsible for the dissemination of Dragon Shape Kung Fu.

-Grandmaster Wu visited Australia in the late 1980’s and met Sifu Barry Pang.
-Identifying Barry’s Wing Chun as a complementary martial art, he trained for several years with Barry and his school, transforming their kung fu in the process.
+Grandmaster Wu visited Australia in the late 1980’s and met martial arts instructor Barry Pang.
+Wu identified Wing Chun as a complementary martial art that also originated from the same founder of Lung Ying.
+The legend of Ng Mui was something that Grandmaster Ip Man passed onto his first generation students.
+Wu trained for several years with Barry and his school, transforming their kung fu in the process.
 He attended their student training camps in Victoria, sharing his knowledge at intensive teaching and training sessions.
 He also joined Barry on kung fu trips to China, meeting kung fu masters in Hong Kong and on the mainland, including Grandmaster Ip Chun.

 Grandmaster Wu passed away in 2002, aged 88.
 He is greatly missed in Barry Pang Kung Fu circles, but never forgotten.